jrwalk/jrwalk.github.io/_posts/2021-11-01-recommender-part-1.md

 We can think of each row of the matrix as a $$n_{items}$$-sized vector decribing a single user; likewise, each column is a $$n_{users}$$-sized vector describing each item (movie, in this case).
 Given vector representations for users and items, then, we can work in terms of similarity (via vector-based distance metrics), which gets at the core of collaborative filtering -- similar users like the same items, and similar items are liked by the same users.
-Our recommendation task, then, is to surface the best new items based on a similarity metric: that is, a user is likely to like movies similar to ones they've already enjoyed, or ones that were liked by other users similar to them.
+Our recommendation task, then, is to surface the best new items based on a similarity metric: that is, a user is likely to prefer movies similar to ones they've already enjoyed, or ones that were liked by other users similar to them.

 However, we've run into a problem here: in any realistic dataset, any given user will only interact with a tiny fraction of the available inventory of items.
 This means that our interaction matrix $$R$$ is extremely sparse (less than a percent non-null entries, in this case), so directly computing vector similarity for our user and item representations is fraught.